- Ph.D., Massachusetts Institute of Technology, 1986

 - B.S., University of California, Berkeley, 1979

 Miles Greiner received his Ph.D. in 1986 from MIT where he helped develop the concept of hydrodynamic resonance.
-He joined the faculty of the University of Nevada, Reno (UNR) that same year and is currently Professor and Acting Chair of Mechanical Engineering.
+He joined the faculty of the University of Nevada, Reno (UNR) that same year and is currently Professor and Interim Chair of Mechanical Engineering.
 Professor Greiner served as the Interim Director of the University's Renewable Energy Center July 2011 to March 2013, and the Interim Chair of Mechanical Engineering July 2012 to June 2013.
 He received the Lemelson Award for Innovation from the College of Engineering in 2008, and was promoted to Fellow of the American Society of Mechanical Engineers (ASME) in 2006.

 Dr. Greiner has taught graduate and undergraduate thermal science courses, engineering mathematics, freshman design, and has developed innovative, low-cost methods of teaching instrumentation and experimentation.
 He received educational funding from the US Nuclear Regulatory Commission (NRC) for the enhanced development of ME 475/675 Introduction to Combustion.
 He is currently developing a unique Graduate Certificate in Nuclear Packaging with funding from the US Department of Energy (DOE).
 He is a principal educator, along with Professor Dev Chidambaram, of the University of Nevada, Reno Graduate Fellowship Program on Thermal and Material Science for Nuclear Power, funded by the NRC.
 Professor Greiner was recognized by the University of Nevada, Reno Alumni Association as the Outstanding College of Engineering Senior Mentor in 1989 and 2001.